mad-lab/transit/src/pytransit/doc/source/transit_methods.rst

         -n <string>         :=  Normalization method.
 Default: -n TTR --ignore-conditions <cond1,cond2> :=  Comma separated list of conditions to ignore, for the analysis.
 Default --ignore-conditions Unknown
         --include-conditions <cond1,cond2> :=  Comma separated list of conditions to include, for the analysis.
 Conditions not in this list, will be ignored.
-        -iN <float>     :=  Ignore TAs occuring within given percentage of the N terminus.
-Default: -iN 0.0 -iC <float>     :=  Ignore TAs occuring within given percentage of the C terminus.
-Default: -iC 0.0
+        -iN <float>     :=  Ignore TAs occuring within given percentage (as integer) of the N terminus.
+Default: -iN 0 -iC <float>     :=  Ignore TAs occuring within given percentage (as integer) of the C terminus.
+Default: -iC 0

 The output file generated by ZINB identifies which genes exhibit statistically significant variability in counts across conditions (see Output and Diagnostics below).